zuplo/docs/docs/conferences/drone-prize-terms.md

 3. The prize draw is open to entrants over 18 years of age and who are registered and attending the conference on the standard presentation days (i.e. excluding and days of workshops, etc.)
 4. In entering the prize draw, you confirm that you are eligible to do so and eligible to claim any prize you may win.
-5. A maximum of one entry per individual is permitted.
+5. A maximum of one entry per day, per individual is permitted.
+Limit of one prize per family during the conference.
 6. The prize draw is free to enter.

 ## How to enter